Best Lowest Spread Forex Brokers in 2023

 ProsCons

-Spreads from 0.1 pipsHigh CFD fees
+Spreads from 0.1 pipsHigh CFD trading fees

 Responsive customer serviceInactivity and withdrawal fees